SophiaMgt/PCOO_project/README.md

 ## Description

 Kittylost is a 2D plateform game, the player (cat) has to find the way to go back home.
-The player needs to avoid dogs, water and pics and has to collect dry food and go through 10 levels to acheive the game.
+The player needs to avoid pics, water and falling down.
+Collect fish to enhance your score!
+The player win when he goes through all the map!
+The higer the score is the better it is !
+The less number of time you die the better it is !
+Pay attention to traps !

 ## Fonctionnalities

-- Lives count : The player start the game with 5 lifes for all the levels.
-- Maps/level : The game is composed by 10 levels.
-One map for one level.
-It gets more complicate/complex each time.
+- Maps : The game is composed by a large map with different theme.
+It gets more complicate/complex over time.
-- Ennemies : There are two types of ennemy little dog "lildawg" that can be killed by one paw punch and big dog "Bulldawg" that can be killed by two paw punches.
-Score : Collect dry food to enhance your score.
+- Score : Collect fish to enhance your score.
+The score max is 100 fishes
-- NPC : At the beginning of the game talk to Nekosensei to find your way!
-Obstacle : Avoid ennemies, water and pics.
+- Obstacle : Avoid water, pics, quicksand and falling down .

 ## Playing mechanics

 ### Movements :

+For an azerty keyboard:

+ - Jump : Z
+- Move forward : D
+- Move backward : Q

+For a qwerty keyboard:

-- Jump : z
+ - Jump : W
-- Double jump : double space bar
+- Move forward : A
-- Attack : K button (pawpunch)
+- Move backward : Q

 ### Characters:

 - Hero : The player is a kitty (Poticha).

-- Neko sensei : Big old cat at the beginning that told the rules.
-- Lildawg : Little fragile but fast ennemy.
-- Bulldawg : More robust but slower.
+### To launch the game:
+In a terminal cd to the principal file and launch with this command line:
+JAVA_HOME=$(/usr/libexec/java_home -v 17) ./gradlew lwjgl3:run

+or execute the main script in a IDE

+(Java 17 required)

+May the fish be with you !

 ## Platforms